nickmmark/emergent-behavior/README.md

 # emergent-behavior
+* emergence is a behavior seen in a system that does not depend on its individual parts, but on their relationships to one another (e.g. the sum is greater than the parts).
+* there are countless examples of emergence in complex systems but it can also be seen in simple systems.

-a collection of some of my favorite examples of emergent behavior in simple deterministic systems
+* this is a a collection of some of my favorite examples of emergent behavior in very simple deterministic systems

 ### langton's ant
+*
 * rules
   * 1. At a white square, turn 90° right, flip the color of the square, move forward one unit
   * 2. At a black square, turn 90° left, flip the color of the square, move forward one unit
 * math
   * universal Turing machine
+* based upon

 * code
 ``` processing
 final int STEP=25;   // number of steps per frame; smaller value is slower